jag1970/jag-knowledge-base-docs/content/index.md

 ---
 title: Watches
 ---
+Timepieces that are worn on your wrist that primarily function as timekeepers.
 ## The index page

 This is the index page (`content/index.md`) of your knowledge base docs.
 It serves as the home page for your website.